SIGNS AND SYMPTOMS

 HOW A PSYCHOLOGIST CAN HELP

 Psychological therapy for sleep-wake disorders generally focuses on changing behaviors, setting and achieving goals, becoming more self-aware, and learning relaxation skills.
-Once the root cause of a sleeping disorder has been uncovered, mental health professionals can often help those in therapy develop skills to modify unwanted sleep patterns.

 Methods used in therapy to address sleep-wake disorders include: